rust-lang/book/second-edition/nostarch/chapter19.md

 cases where there are multiple implementations that use the same name and Rust needs help in order to know which implementation we want to call.

-### Supertraits to Use One Trait’s Functionality Within Another Trait
+### Using Supertraits to Require One Trait’s Functionality Within Another Trait

-Sometimes, we may want a trait to be able to rely on another trait also being implemented wherever our trait is implemented, so that our trait can use the other trait’s functionality.
-The required trait is a *supertrait* of the trait we’re implementing.
+Sometimes, we may need one trait to use another trait’s functionality.
+In this case, we need to be able to rely on the dependent trait also being implemented.
+The trait we’re relying on is a *supertrait* of the trait we’re implementing.

-For example, let’s say we want to make an `OutlinePrint` trait with an `outline_print` method that will print out a value outlined in asterisks.
-That is, if our `Point` struct implements `Display` to result in `(x, y)`, calling `outline_print` on a `Point` instance that has 1 for `x` and 3 for `y` would look like:
+For example, let’s say we want to make an `OutlinePrint` trait with an `outline_print` method that will print out a value framed in asterisks.
+That is, given a `Point` struct that implements `Display` to result in `(x, y)`, when we call `outline_print` on a `Point` instance that has 1 for `x` and 3 for `y`, it should print the following:

 ```
 **********